transduce/transduce/README.md

 ## Transduce
 [![Build Status](https://secure.travis-ci.org/transduce/transduce.svg)](http://travis-ci.org/transduce/transduce)

 Transducers for JavaScript using the [transduce][1] libraries.
 Collected as a convenience for an aggregated API.
-Any library below can be installed standalone and bundled seperately in browserify builds.
+Any library or transducer below can be installed standalone and bundled seperately in browserify builds.

 Compatible with and inspired by both [transducers-js][4] and [transducers.js][5].